Cell Tower Locations: So, You Want To Get A Cell Tower On Your Property?

-You Need To Submit Your Potential Cell Tower Sites Directly To The Carriers.
+You Must Submit Your Potential Cell Tower Locations Directly To The Wireless Carriers Or Tower Companies.

 By Steve Kazella

-99% of Cell Tower Locations that property owners think would make a great new cell tower site, simply don't meet the coverage objectives of the cellular carriers.
-Unfortunately, there is absolutely nothing that Airwave Management can do to change that.
+Cell tower locations 101...
+So you want to get a cell tower?
+Believe me...
+So do I. The reality is that 99% of Cell Tower Locations that property owners think would make a great new cell tower site, simply don't meet the coverage objectives of the cellular carriers.
+Unfortunately, there is absolutely nothing that Tower Genius can do to change that.
 We are not a cell site marketing company and we don't promote sites to the carriers.
-However, if you have the patience and are adamant about marketing your potential cell tower sites and want to get a cell tower on your property, we suggest that you go directly to the wireless carriers, and start submitting your properties or rooftop locations directly to them at least once every few months.
+However, if you have the patience and are adamant about marketing your potential cell tower sites and want to get a cell tower on your property, we suggest that you go directly to the wireless carriers and tower management companies, and start submitting your properties or rooftop locations directly to them at least once every few months.